-Providing 27% of the GDP and roughly 50% of the labour force employed, agriculture is a relatively large sector in the economy of CARANA.
-The Northeast and Central Region of CARANA produce large quantities of agricultural products that not only feed the people of CARANA, but are also used for export.
-The soil is fertilised by using the “slash-and-burn” technique on a large scale.
-Products are fruits, corn, grain sesame seed, cocoa, coffee, ginger, groundnut, coconut, rice and maize.
+Agriculture is a relatively large sector in the economy of Carana, providing 27% of GDP and roughly 50% of the labour force .
+The north-east and central regions of Carana produce large quantities of agricultural products that not only feed the people of Carana, but are also used for export.
+The soil is fertilized by using the “slash-and-burn” technique on a large scale.
+The agricultural products are fruits, corn, grain (sesame seed), cocoa, coffee, ginger, groundnut, coconut, rice and maize.